 The risks of cocaine abuse with alcohol may be lesser-known but are extremely hazardous.
 The Journal of Addiction Diseases reports that cocaine abuse while drinking alcoholic beverages creates a new substance called cocaethylene.
 This substance possesses properties that are similar to cocaine but has a half-life that is up to five times longer.
 In simple words, this substance stays in the body longer and thus, damages systems and organs.
-A few health problems this toxic couple can cause are as follows:

 - Compromised immune system

 - Liver damage